lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

     RsaCompositeSignaturePublicKey ::=   BIT STRING (ENCODED BY id-raw-key) || BIT STRING (ENCODED BY id-raw-key)
 ~~~

-`id-raw-key` is defined by this document.
-It signifies that the public key has no ASN.1 wrapping and the raw bits are placed here according to the encoding of the underlying algorithm specification.
-In some situations and protocols, the key might be wrapped in ASN.1 or may have some other additional decoration or encoding.
-If so, such wrapping MUST be removed prior to encoding the key itself as a BIT STRING.

 For use with this document, ML-DSA keys MUST be the raw BIT STRING representation as specified in {{I-D.ietf-lamps-dilithium-certificates}} and Edwards Curve keys MUST be the raw BIT STRING representation as specified in [RFC8410].

 Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{tab-sig-algs}} or {{tab-hash-sig-algs}} in {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.
 This also motivates the design choice of `BIT STRING` instead of `OCTET STRING`; using `BIT STRING` allows for easier transcription between CompositeSignaturePublicKey and SubjectPublicKeyInfo.